If you have read the information we provide on MormonThink, then you may be grappling with one of the following

 This is the most difficult conclusion to address, and the one with the hardest decisions to make.
-What most people do:
+Those who decide that the Church is not true usually end up doing one of the following:

 Option 2) Become inactive.
 Just forget about the Church and dwindle into inactivity.
 The majority of those who "leave the Church" follow this option and simply walk away and continue life as if they never belonged to the Church.

 Option 3) Stay in.
 Some people who do not believe in the divinity of the Church yet do not want to leave it may become "New Order Mormons" (NOMs).
 The reasons NOMs tend to cite for staying in the church include family (often a spouse is still a believer and would cause significant strife if one partner leaves the Church), employment (members, particularly living in Utah, often work with many LDS and fear for that their careers may suffer if it was known that they left the Church), or they don't know what else to do.
 Some people do not want to join another church and are comfortable staying with the religion they have known their entire lives, even if they don't believe it's all true.

 This reminds me a little bit of what the Mormon kid Gary says to Stan in the South Park episode, “All About the Mormons”:

 For those who no longer believe that the Church is true, there is another option.
-First we don't blame anyone for leaving the Church if you no longer believe it's true.
-Also, those who stay in to keep the peace with their families and 'suffer in silence' have their crosses to bear; we wish them well.
+It is understandable that people leave the Church when they no longer believe it's true.
+Those who stay in the Church to keep the peace with their families and 'suffer in silence' have their crosses to bear; we wish them well.

-For those who wish to do an altruistic service, you may want to consider staying in and try to make the Church a more honorable institution.
+For those who wish to do an altruistic service, you may want to consider staying in and try to make the Church a more honorable institution from the inside.
 Several of us are doing that through this site, and thousands more 'New Order Mormons' do that as well.